robinmarechal/asterisk_exporter/README.md

 ## Installation and Usage

-The `node_exporter` listens on HTTP port 9815 by default.
+The `asterisk_exporter` listens on HTTP port 9815 by default.
 See the `--help` output for more options.

 ## Collectors